sequelize/sequelize/README.md

 - Install sequelize-oracle
   - Run `npm install sequelize-oracle` to install from the NPM registry.

+## Oracledb config in Sequelize-Oracle
+  - With Oracledb, the maximum number of rows that are fetched by select query is 100 rows.
+You can change this parameter with options.maxRows in each query.
+  - In Sequelize, for Raw query, the outFormat parameter for oracledb is OBJECT.
+  - AutoCommit is enable by default.
+If you don't want autoCommit, use Sequelize Transactions for manage commit et rollback.

 ## Limitations:

 - DataType: only this dataTypes are managed: